yknivag/SPRDonationsPlugin/readme.txt

 No, all donations will go to the address you specify in the plugin settings.

+== Donations ==

+This plugin was originally developed to support the work of [Witney Talking News](https://wtn.org.uk), a small charity in the UK delivering a vital service to local people who, due to sight loss, can no longer read the local news and keep in touch with their community.

+The plugin is simple and requires no backend services to support it, so it costs me nothing to run.
+However if you feel you would like to make donation for using it, please do so to the charity who inspired it using the "Donate to Plugin" link.

 == Screenshots ==

 1. Basic Implementation with no options ([sprdntplgn])